15 Top Things to Do in Oregon

 Check out these fun and unusual attractions during your allied travel jobs in Oregon

-Travelers come to the Oregon for its lush forests, rugged coastline, towering mountains and all that this Pacific Northwest jewel has to offer.
+Travelers come to Oregon for its lush forests, rugged coastline, towering mountains, and all that this Pacific Northwest jewel has to offer.
 And residents like to think their state is “weird” and wonderful in many unique ways.

 Fortunately, allied travelers have the chance to experience all of it.
 Whether you find healthcare jobs in Portland, Salem, Eugene, Medford, Bend or locations in between, the state offers many great attractions and distractions to explore during your time off.